clbenoit/RNfuzzyApp/README.md

 ---

-RNFuzzyApp is an application to analyse aligned RNA-seq data and do fuzzy clustering.</br>
+RNfuzzyApp is an application to analyse aligned RNA-seq data and do fuzzy clustering.</br>
 </br>

 With RNfuzzyApp, you have chosen a user-friendly, web-based R shiny application to analyze your RNA-seq data.
 RNfuzzyApp allows you to perform: